Luganda 101 – Simple Phrases for Visitors to Uganda

 - I do not like: Saagala

 Each day new phrases are added and become common through usage.
-It is good to know some of the words and phrases before you arrive in Uganda, otherwise when someone excuses themselves to make a short call, you just might think that it is a phone call that they are making while in reality they are going to the bathroom for none other but a short call.
+It is good to know some of the words and phrases before arriving in Uganda.
+Otherwise, when someone excuses themselves to make a short call, you might think that it is a phone call they are making while, in reality, they are going to the bathroom for nothing but a short call.

-English has taken on various forms, there is the pucker British English, American English, Canadian English and Australian English with is various forms and expressions and there is Uglish and when you wonder spewing Buffaloes means while everyone else laughs around you, it would have been good to know ahead of time that it means speaking bad English.
+English has taken on various forms.
+There is British English, American English, Canadian English, and Australian English with multiple conditions and expressions.
+It is Uglish and when you wonder what spewing Buffaloes mean.
+At the same time, everyone else laughs around you.
+It would have been good to know that it means speaking bad English ahead of time.

-Take a look at the various phrases we have gathered on our Uglish – Ugandan English Page, you just might smile, laugh and learn Uglish 101.
+Take a look at the various phrases we have gathered on our Uglish – Ugandan English Page.
+You might smile, laugh and learn Uglish 101.

-The things you say, how they are interpreted, the different meanings -simply how to communicate effectively in Uganda beyond empty chatter.
+The things you say, how they are interpreted, the different meanings -how to communicate effectively in Uganda beyond empty chatter.

-Empty chatter is equally important since here it is not considered empty but part of the greeting and welcoming process that is so important to Ugandans.
+Empty chatter is equally essential since it is not considered open but part of the greeting and welcoming process that is so important to Ugandans.

-Greeting, the way you dress for the get together all are very important factors to being heard in Uganda by Ugandans.
+Greeting and how you dress for the get-together are critical factors to being heard in Uganda by Ugandans.

-African – Ugandan Culture is quite different from most anywhere in the world – it is based on relationships.
-Confrontational Conversation is simply not accepted here.
+African – Ugandan Culture is quite different from almost anywhere globally – it is based on relationships, and confrontational Conversation is not accepted here.

-Ugandans will aim to please you and agree to doing whatever is necessary by saying yes, please but you better check up since it may not get done.
+Ugandans will aim to please you and agree to do whatever is necessary by saying yes, please, but you better checkup since it may not get done.

 Ugandans tend to communicate more directly in certain situations and indirectly in others.
-For example, people may ask whether or not you are married and/or have children, but may not directly voice their displeasure about something in a public setting.
-Bring some pictures oof them, have them on your electronic device.
+For example, people may ask whether or not you are married and have children but may not directly voice their displeasure about something in a public setting.
+Bring some pictures of them, and have them on your electronic device.